strontic/strontic.github.io/xcyclopedia/library/xcopy.exe-226EB744AF811DA693B08D79F52E5959.md

 ## Possible Misuse

 *The following table contains possible examples of `xcopy.exe` being misused.
-While `xcopy.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `xcopy.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --